โ† Philadelphia 30th Street StationConstruction & Updates

 Under construction

-Impact: Most of the work happens behind hoarding without major service impact.
-Some temporary entrance changes and phased platform closures.
-When complete, 30th Street will be one of the most modern intercity stations in the US while preserving its 1933 Neoclassical architecture.
+Impact: Most work happens behind hoarding without major service impact, though there are temporary entrance changes.
+When the station renovation wraps (targeted end of 2026), 30th Street will be one of the most modern intercity stations in the US while preserving its 1933 Neoclassical architecture.

 Roof & Skylight Restoration